Meem Afzal: Early life

-Born in Delhi, Meem Afzal completed his M.A in Political Science from Delhi University and BEd from Jamia Milia Islamia.
+Born in Delhi, Meem Afzal completed his M.A in Political Science from Delhi University and B.Ed. from Jamia Milia Islamia.
 He started his newspaper in the year 1983 which he edits till date and has written nearly five thousand articles and write-ups, which is a record in Urdu journalism.
 He has interviewed a large number of political leaders in his journalistic carrier spanning over four decades.
 He was appointed as the president of All India Urdu Editors Conference, member of All India Newspapers Editors Conference, Indian Federation of Small and Medium Newspapers Federation and Legislatures of India.

 Political career

 Afzal began his political career in 1988 and got elected to Rajya Sabha in 1990 from Janta Dal.
 As a member of parliament, he raised his voice on matters like enactment of TADA or innocent people arrested under TADA, repression in Kashmir, disappearance of voters’ name from voters lists in the Parliament.
 He has also worked to promote the Urdu language and Urdu journalism.
 He also served as member of numerous consultative and standing committees of Parliament and Advisory Committee of Ministry of Information and Broadcasting for Urdu programs.

 After disintegration of Janta Dal, he joined Indian National Congress in the year 2000 and was appointed as National Secretary of its Minority Department.
-In the year 2004 he was nominated as Vice-Chairman of Urdu Academy, Government of Delhi.
+In the year 2004, he was nominated as Vice-Chairman of Urdu Academy, Government of Delhi.

-In 2005 he was appointed as an Indian ambassador to Angola (also accredited to Republic of Congo and Gabon) during the government headed by Dr. Manmohan Singh.
+In 2005, he was appointed as an Indian ambassador to Angola (also accredited to Republic of Congo and Gabon) during the government headed by Dr. Manmohan Singh.
 Upon completing his tenure in Angola, he was appointed as an ambassador to Turkmenistan.

-After completing his diplomatic assignment in 2010, he joined active politics again and was appointed National Spokesperson of Indian National Congress party by the Congress President Smt.
-Sonia Gandhi in 2013.
+After completing his diplomatic assignment in 2010, he joined active politics again and was appointed National Spokesperson of Indian National Congress party by the Congress President Sonia Gandhi in 2013.